Bengali Beauty: Filming

-The principal photography commenced on 2 May 2017 and last for one month.
-Bengali Beauty was shot on location at various iconic settings in Dhaka such as Bangladesh Betar, University of Dhaka, and Notre Dame College among others, as these locations remained without renovation since the 1970s and were authentic to the film's script.
+The principal photography commenced on 2 May 2017 and lasted for one month.
+Bengali Beauty was shot on location at various iconic settings in Dhaka, such as Bangladesh Betar, the University of Dhaka, and Notre Dame College, among others, as these locations had remained without renovation since the 1970s and were authentic to the film's script.

 Reception

 Box office

-Bengali Beauty grossed US $546,000 in the United States, £334,000 in the United Kingdom, and $20.4 million in China for a worldwide total of US $21.4 million, against a production budget of $60,000.
-By the end of its theatrical run, the film had become the first Bengali film ever to release in the United States, United Kingdom, and China, and the highest-grossing Bengali film ever at the worldwide box office.
+Bengali Beauty grossed US$546,000 in the United States, £334,000 in the United Kingdom, and $20.4 million in China for a worldwide total of US$21.4 million, against a production budget of $60,000.
+By the end of its theatrical run, the film had become the first Bengali film ever to release in the United States, the United Kingdom, and China, and the highest-grossing Bengali film ever at the worldwide box office.

-Bengali Beauty began its theatrical release in the United States with a limited release in nine Regal Theaters and AMC Theatres in six cities on February 16, 2018.
+Bengali Beauty began its theatrical release in the United States with a limited release in nine Regal Theaters and AMC Theatres in six cities on 16 February 2018.
 It made $92,592 in its opening weekend and would expand to additional cities and theaters in the following week.
-The film next released in Bangladesh on October 12, 2018, in two theaters in Dhaka and Chittagong.
-The film earned BDT 600,000 from sold out shows in Bangladesh despite only being scheduled for one show a day (at 2 PM) for one week at Dhaka's STAR Cineplex and Chittagong's Silver Screen.
-The following month, the film released in the UK's Vue and Cineworld cinemas on November 23, 2018, and ran for two weeks.
-On May 3, 2019, Bengali Beauty became the first Bengali language movie to theatrically release in China; releasing under the Chinese title 金色的孟加拉 (pinyin: Jīnsè de mèngjiālā, "Golden Bengal").
-The film ran in Chinese theaters for seven weeks in as many as 700 screens.
+The film was next released in Bangladesh on 12 October 2018, in two theaters in Dhaka and Chittagong.
+The film earned BDT 600,000 from sold-out shows in Bangladesh despite only being scheduled for one show a day (at 2 PM) for one week at Dhaka's STAR Cineplex and Chittagong's Silver Screen.
+The following month, the film was released in the UK's Vue and Cineworld cinemas on 23 November 2018, and ran for two weeks.
+On 3 May 2019, Bengali Beauty became the first Bengali-language movie to theatrically release in China, releasing under the Chinese title 金色的孟加拉 (pinyin: Jīnsè de mèngjiālā, "Golden Bengal").
+The film ran in Chinese theaters for seven weeks on as many as 700 screens.